fabric8io/ipaas-quickstarts/quickstart/spring-boot/webmvc/README.md

 The URL `http://springboot-webmvc.vagrant.f8/ip` can be used to obtain the IP address to show service load-balancing when running with multiple pods.

+You can also run this example locally using the spring-boot Maven goal:

+    mvn spring-boot:run